Second flight recorder recovered from Black Sea crash site

 The Kommersant daily also said that investigators believed that the crash was caused by a combination of malfunctioning flaps and pilot error, which caused the plane to lose speed and stall.

+However, Nikolai Antoshkin, the former deputy chief of the Russian air force, dismissed the claim, saying that responding to flap malfunctions is part of standard pilot training.
+“If flaps fail to retract or extend in time … pilots know how to deal with it, it’s not a problem at all,” he said in remarks carried by state RIA Novosti news agency.

-Russia’s main domestic security and counter-terrorism agency, the FSB, said it found “no indications or facts pointing at the possibility of a terror attack or an act of sabotage” on the plane.
+Russia’s main domestic security and counter-terrorism agency, the FSB, said it found “no indications or facts pointing at the possibility of a terror attack or an act of sabotage.”

-However, some aviation experts have noted that the crew’s failure to report any technical problem and the large area over which fragments of the plane were scattered could point to a possible explosion on board.
+However, some aviation experts have noted that the crew’s failure to report any technical problem and the large area over which fragments of the plane were scattered could point to an explosion on board.

 The Tu-154 is a Soviet-built three-engine airliner designed in the late 1960s.
 Russian airlines decommissioned the noisy, fuel-guzzling aircraft years ago, but the military and other government agencies continue using the plane, which is still loved by crews for its maneuverability and sturdiness.

-The plane that crashed Sunday was built in 1983 and underwent factory checkups and maintenance in 2014 as well as earlier this year.
+The plane that crashed Sunday was built in 1983 and underwent factory checkups and maintenance in 2014, and earlier this year.
 Investigators have taken relevant documents from the plant that did the job.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.